marcelovani/bfd/README.md

 `/admin/appearance` and in the **Administration theme** (end of the page) choose Adminimal.

+In **ressources/css** there is a **adminimal-custom.css** that match the color scheme of this theme.
+To use it copy it in **files** folder and tick "Use adminimal-custom.css" in `/admin/appearance/settings/adminimal_theme`.
+This is anative feature the Adminimal theme.

 **List of modules to install:**

 * [Admin Toolbar][4]